weakish/docs-en/views/rest_api.md

 }
 ```

-If LeanCloud cannot find the object according to the  `objectId` you have specified, you will receive an empty object (`200 OK`）:
+If LeanCloud cannot find the object according to the  `objectId` you specified, you will receive an empty object (`200 OK`）:

 ```json
 {}